 Principle 4: Safeguard integrity in financial reporting 4.1 The board of a listed entity should: a) Have an audit committee which: 1) Has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and 2) Is chaired by an independent director, who is not the chair of the board, And disclose: 3) The charter of the committee; 4) The relevant qualifications and experience of the members of the committee; and 5) In relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or b) If it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
-N Y Y Y The Company has established an Audit Committee which is comprised of the full Board.
-There are two non-executive directors on the Board.
-Sourcing alternative directors to strictly comply with this Principle is considered expensive with costs out-weighing potential benefits.
-The chair of the committee is Mr Lambert, an independent director who is not chair of the Board.
+Y The Company has established an Audit Committee which is comprised of the full Board, being four directors.
+There are three non-executive directors on the Committee, all of whom are independent.
+The chair of the committee is Mr Lambert, an independent director, who is not chair of the Board.
 The Audit Committee Charter is included in the Corporate Governance and Policies Manual on the Company's website.
-The qualifications, experience and attendance of the members of the Audit Committee are disclosed in the Company's Directors' Report (contained in the 2017 Annual Report).
+The qualifications, experience and attendance of the members of the Audit Committee are disclosed in the Company's Directors' Report (contained in the 2019 Annual Report).